RESEARCH STARTER

 Boreal forests play an important role in the cultural identities of people living in many parts of the world, particularly Canada and Siberia.
 These forests, which store large amounts of carbon and thus are a crucial element in the global carbon cycle, are threatened by resource development and climate change.

-Boreal forests, or taiga, make up the world’s largest land biome, covering vast parts of the Northern Hemisphere near 50 degrees of latitude and forming an ecologically sensitive between the Arctic and the temperate forest.
+Boreal forests, or taiga, make up the world’s largest land biome, covering vast parts of the Northern Hemisphere near 50 degrees of latitude and forming an ecologically sensitive habitat between the Arctic tundra and the temperate forest.
 Boreal forests extend through most of inland Canada, parts of Scandinavia, Russia (particularly Siberia), northern Mongolia and parts of central Asia, and northern Japan.
 They extend southward to parts of the Scottish highlands and the northern continental United States.
 Boreal forests are characterized by the dominance of conifers, such as firs, pines, spruces, hemlocks, and larches, and by a mean annual temperature between −5 and 5 degrees Celsius (23 and 41 degrees Fahrenheit).

 Boreal forests typically have short, cool summers and long, cold winters.
 Precipitation can vary from 20 to 200 centimeters (approximately 8 to 79 inches) per year and falls mostly as snow.
 Because there is little evaporation, the ground remains moist during the summer growing season.
 Owing to the high latitude, summer days are very long and winter days are very short.